warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

 **Globally** Different documents implement different schemas, for example, `{'product': ...}` and `{'customer': ...}`.
 The query parameter `schema` can be used to merge or list schemas.
 	<ul><li>`?schema=union` Merge the different schemas into one.</li>
 	<li>`?schema=all` List all schemas individually.</li></ul>
+	<p></p>
 </li>

 <li>
 **Locally** Different data types are used for values in the same attribute, for example, `'age': 30` versus `'age': 'unknown'`.
 In this case, the index lists all used data types for the attribute values together with their frequencies.
 Frequencies are defined by how many values each particular data type contains.
 </li></ul>

 #### Output interpretation
-The output of querying the couch`_`md index includes a list of schemas.
+The output of querying the couch_md index includes a list of schemas.
 The `union` end point contains only one schema in the list.
 The `all` end point can include from one to several schemas in the list.

 The schema output includes the following elements.